Vitaly Zdorovetskiy: Pranks

 On July 20, 2013, Zdorovetskiy released the video "Extreme Homeless Man Makeover", in which he befriends a homeless man named Martin and provides him with new clothes and a hotel room.
 The video posting resulted in a job offer that Martin accepted.
 He was also reunited with his wife.
 The project also included an attempt to raise money to have Martin's teeth fixed, for which Zdorovetskiy was able to raise about $10,000 online.
 The fundraising campaign was canceled before it was completed, because of Zdorovetskiy's criminal history.
 However, Zdorovetskiy received several offers from surgeons to do the dental work for free.
 The surgery and the video story was featured on television news casts including the Good Day LA Fox morning show.

-His "Gold Digger Prank", featuring a woman who rejects his advances until she believes he drives a Lamborghini Gallardo sports car, generated more than 18 million views in its first week of posting, making VitalyzdTV the third most watched YouTube channel in the world during that week with over 45 million views.

-On October 15, 2014, Zdorovetskiy pulled a prank which involved himself dressing up as Leatherface from The Texas Chain Saw Massacre, pretending to saw off the legs of Hanhart syndrome patient Nick Santonastasso with a chainsaw in front of unsuspecting witnesses.
-The prank went viral, receiving over 30 million views in 3 weeks.
+His 2013 "Gold Digger Prank", featuring a woman who rejects his advances until she believes he drives a Lamborghini Gallardo sports car, generated more than 18 million views in its first week of posting.
+On October 15, 2014, Zdorovetskiy pulled a prank which involved himself dressing up as Leatherface from The Texas Chainsaw Massacre franchise, pretending to saw off the legs of Hanhart syndrome patient Nick Santonastasso with a chainsaw in front of unsuspecting witnesses.
 While being in Croatia in 2015, he pranked former Croatian prime minister Ivo Sanader, while Sanader was leaving Remetinec prison where he was serving his sentence for corruption charges by jumping on Sanader's car while he and his lawyers were inside.

+Zdorovetskiy has been accused of staging his YouTube pranks.
 In November 2015, Lionsgate officially acquired worldwide distribution rights for a film in which Zdorovetskiy starred, Natural Born Pranksters.

-In 2022, Zdorovetskiy became an active member on the subsciption-based website OnlyFans.
-On 2 July, he announced on Twitter that he was about to release a sex tape.
-Zdorovetskiy subsequently released a series of pornographic videos with fellow Onlyfans content creator Delia Rose, advertising themselves on Twitter.